Lowering Cholesterol Levels - Why Everybody Should Eat Pumpkin

 The health benefits of pumpkin oil

 Alternatively, using pumpkin seed oil can be an easy way to improve your health.
-It makes a great addition to salad dressings and soups, gourmets even add it to desserts and icecream.
-Just like the seeds it is made out of, its health benefits don’t stop at lowering cholesterol.
+It makes a great addition to salad dressings and soups, gourmets even add it to desserts and ice cream.
+Just like the seeds it’s made out of, its health benefits don’t stop at lowering cholesterol.
 It also contains numerous vitamins and antioxidants, such as vitamin A, B1, B2, B6, C, D, E, and K, magnesium, iron and calcium.
-It is also rich in and Omega-3 and Omega-6 fatty acids.
+It’s also rich in Omega-3 and Omega-6 fatty acids.

 Five Fun Pumpkin Facts

-1. Pumpkins were already being cultivated in parts of Northern America and Mexico as far back as 5500 bc and 7000 bc.
+- Pumpkins were already being cultivated in parts of Northern America and Mexico as far back as 5500 BC and 7000 BC

-2. The world record for “biggest pumpkin” is currently being held by a 2032 pound specimen from California.
-It was presented at the Uesugi Farms Pumpkin Park on October 12, 2013.
+- The world record for “biggest pumpkin” is currently being held by a 2,624.6 pound specimen from Belgium.
+It was presented at the European Weigh-Off in Germany on October 9, 2016

-3. The term pumpkin derives from the Greek word “pepon”, which translates as “large melon”.
+- The term pumpkin derives from the Greek word “pepon”, which translates as “large melon”

-4. Pumpkins feature in numerous fairytales and play an important part in western folklore.
-Popular Pumpkin-based characters include Jack Pumpkinhead in the children’s favourite The Wizard of Oz.
+- Pumpkins feature in numerous fairytales and play an important part in western folklore.
+Popular Pumpkin-based characters include Jack Pumpkinhead in the children’s favourite The Wizard of Oz

-5. According to an Irish legend, an undead character called Stingy Jack roams the earth, as he is neither allowed to enter heaven nor hell.
-He carries a pumpkin as a lantern - hence the Halloween Jack-o-lantern tradition.
+- According to an Irish legend, an undead character called Stingy Jack roams the earth, as he is neither allowed to enter heaven nor hell.
+He carries a pumpkin as a lantern - hence the Halloween Jack-o-lantern tradition

-Whether you are looking to lower your cholesterol or simply want to make your diet a little healthier, there are plenty of reasons and ways to enjoy pumpkin - not only on Halloween.
+Whether you’re looking to lower your cholesterol or simply want to make your diet a little healthier, there are plenty of reasons and ways to enjoy pumpkin, not only on Halloween.

 For a healthy low cholesterol pumpkin soup, try the following simple recipe: